phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 150689
-#Number of Trump Tweets: 139006
+#Number of Trump Tweets: 1#Numbe#Number of Sanders Tweets: #Numbe#Number of Bush Tweets: #Numbe#Number of Clinton Tweets: 1#Numbe#Number of Rubio Tweets: #Numbe#Number of Carson Tweets: 15509
-#Total Number of Tweets: 78173
+#Total Number of Tweets:
-#Number of Rubio Tweets: 39450
-#Number of Carson Tweets: 15370
-#Number of Bush Tweets: 14144
-#Number of Sanders Tweets: 10802
 ---